Cultural Studies offers several elective courses each quarter, often of much interest for MFA students.

 All English graduate courses are open to MFA students, with the exception of the creative writing workshops.
 View a complete listing of available English courses.
 Please note, UW Seattle literature and theory courses are open to our students, however, creative writing and writing practice courses are not open to MFA students.

-If you wish to sign up for an English Department course, please call the English Grad Office at 206-543-6077 for an entry code once Period I Registration has begun.
+If you wish to sign up for a Department of English course, please call the English Grad Office at 206-543-6077 for an entry code once Period I Registration has begun.
 Identify yourself as a student in UW Bothell’s MFA in Creative Writing & Poetics.
 You will be given a registration code at the start of Period II Registration and may register on a space-available basis.

 You can use your elective credits to enhance your teaching abilities and opportunities.
 UW Bothell offers several education programs leading to advanced education degrees and certification in K-8 and in Secondary and Middle levels.
 These courses can also serve as excellent preparation for teaching in community colleges, although there are no formal certification requirements for college-level teaching.
-Requirements to teach in the public schools vary greatly according the grade-levels and / or fields.
-The best place to start if you are interested in public school certification is to attend an information session sponsored by the UW Bothell Education Program appropriate to your interests and then to make an appointment with advisors in the Education Program to review degree requirements in relationship to your previous course work.
-During winter quarter, the Education program plans to host a special information session for MFA students, so try to attend this if at all possible.
+Requirements to teach in the public schools vary greatly according the grade-levels and fields.
+If you are interested in public school certification, you are encouraged to review the UW Bothell School of Educational Studies website and/or make an appointment with their advisor to prospective students.

-There are two different course sequences that may be of interest to you, and that are open to you.
-One is the Teaching and Learning minor.
-While this is aimed at undergraduates, you may wish to partake of courses in this sequence.
-Another option is taking graduate education courses at the master's level.
+There are two different course sequences that are open to you.
+One is 400-level courses within the Teaching and Learning minor.
+Another option is taking education courses at the master's level.
 These are excellent preparation for community college and may count for the UWB Secondary and Middle Level Teacher Certification M.Ed.

 Graduate level Education courses that are open to you: